 The German electric automation company Festo (remember?
-We followed it the first steps 4 years ago) has always pushed the development of “animalistic” robots to the maximum.
-In the past it has sported robotic ant, kangaroo, penguin and more.
-Now the company's engineers have revealed the latest developments, fantastic looking robot birds.
+We followed it the first steps 4 years ago) has always pushed the development of “animal-like” robots to the maximum.
+In the past he has shown off robotic ants, kangaroos, penguins and more.
+Now the company's engineers have revealed the latest developments, fantastic-looking robot birds.

 Each of the BionicSwift, the five robot birds developed by the Bionic Learning Network of Festo, has very respectable data.
 First of all, a wingspan of 68 cm, a body length of 44,5 cm and a weight of 42 g.
-Inside the body, Festo has packed the wing movement mechanism and the control, radio and location technology components.
-There is also room for a brushless electric motor, two servomotors, a battery and other minute components.
+Inside the body, Festo has crammed the wing movement mechanism and control components, radio and tracking technology.
+There is also space for a brushless electric motor, two servo motors, a battery and other small components.

 How the BionicSwift flight works

-For the imposing wings, the single lamellae that constitute them are connected to carbon “feathers”.
-In turn these are attached to the wing structure in a similar way to what can be found in real birds.
-When the wings are lowered, the slats close in a row to lift the robotic bird, but they open wide on the way up to allow air to pass through.
-This reduces the effort required to raise the wings.
-And all of this contributes to giving BionicSwift a much better flight profile than previous robot bird models, according to Festo.
+For the imposing wings, the individual slats that constitute them are connected to carbon "feathers".
+These in turn are attached to the wing structure in a similar way to what can be found in real birds.
+When the wings lower, the slats close in a row to lift the robo-bird, but open wide on the way up to allow air to pass through.
+This allows you to reduce the effort to lift your wings.
+And all of this helps give BionicSwift a much better flight profile than previous robot bird models, according to Festo.

 Each of the robotic birds has a radio indicator that sends GPS signals so that its exact position can be tracked by a computer that acts as a navigation system to set up pre-programmed routes.